Last reviewed December 2023

 The 2018 U.S. Farm bill, enacted in December 2018, authorized hemp production and removed hemp from the Drug Enforcement Agency's list of controlled substances.
 According to a U.S. Department of Agriculture memorandum, states and Indian tribes must allow interstate shipment of hemp, though they retain the authority to prohibit the growth of hemp within their borders.

 As hemp-derived CBD products proliferated after the passage of the 2018 farm bill, states and the federal government worked to understand the legality of the products under state and federal laws and to regulate their trade.
-In January 2019, the Minnesota Board of Pharmacy issued a legal analysis of the issue, titled CBD from Industrial Hemp, and during the 2019 Special Session, laws passed related to those issues.
+In January 2019, the Minnesota Board of Pharmacy issued a legal analysis of the issue, and during the 2019 Special Session, laws passed related to those issues.

 In December 2021, the Board of Pharmacy released a report highlighting some on-going legal considerations regarding the sale of products containing CBD or other cannabinoids in light of the Minnesota Court of Appeals decision in State v.
 Loveless.
 In March 2022, the Board of Pharmacy voted to resolve some of these legal considerations, clarifying that hemp products containing trace amounts of delta-9 THC do not violate the controlled substances act.
 They noted in meeting documents that "the Board’s Executive Director is working with Legislators and staff from the Departments of Agriculture and Health on legislation that would also 'fix' the potential problem created by Loveless."

 The Minnesota Legislature made changes to Minn.
 Stat.
 151.72 in 2022 that impacted the legal sale of products containing cannabinoids derived from hemp.
 The new law regulating these products (see Laws of Minnesota 2022, chap.
 98) allowed consumers age 21 and older to purchase products that contain THC derived from hemp beginning July 1, 2022.
-This law differs from other state laws that have more comprehensively legalized recreational marijuana.
+This law differed from other state laws that had more comprehensively legalized recreational marijuana.
 However, as these laws went into effect, Minnesota was considered by many a "quasi-legal market" for intoxicating cannabis products.
 When Minnesota legalized recreational marijuana in 2023, the law continued to allow these types of products in the marketplace.
 The Minnesota Department of health provides additional information about how the new law affects edible cannabinoid products in Minnesota.

 The first bills proposing to legalize recreational marijuana in Minnesota were introduced in 2017 (e.g. HF927/SF1320) and bills were introduced every subsequent session until the measure passed in 2023.
 Prior to the passage of recreational marijuana, in August 2019, Governor Tim Walz announced that he had directed state agencies to be ready to implement policies related to legalized cannabis.
 The 2019-2020 session included a proposal to establish a cannabis task force to more closely investigate issues surrounding legalization (see HF717), but it did not pass.
 The House held many committee hearings on a recreational marijuana bill in 2021 (HF600), and passed their bill off the floor -- though it later died in the Senate.
 The Senate first heard a recreational marijuana bill in committee in 2019 (SF619), but a bill did not reach the floor until 2023.